-Greenhouse structures can be covered with a wide variety of materials.
-There is no limit to the covering options on the market, but not all companies carry the best types of greenhouse plastic.
+Greenhouse structures can be covered with a wide variety of materials, but not all companies carry the best types of greenhouse plastic.
 Whichever film ends up on your structure three things are certain:

 - Greenhouse plastic affects the growth and health of plants